-GCU’s BS in Applied Human Resources Management can equip you with the essential skills and knowledge necessary for a successful career in human resources.
-The degree program emphasizes how industries and organizations use human resources management to enhance their overall performance and success.
-Courses and assignments allow students to develop the ability to apply these skills in a variety of different contexts and across numerous fields and types of organizations.
+The BS in Applied Human Resources Management degree at Grand Canyon University (GCU) can equip you with the essential skills and knowledge necessary for a successful career in human resources.
+The bachelor’s HR degree program emphasizes how industries and organizations use human resources management to enhance their overall performance and success.
+Courses and assignments allow you to develop the ability to apply these skills in a variety of different contexts and across numerous fields and types of organizations.

-Each core class within the Bachelor of Science in HR degree program prepares students to handle a different aspect of human resources management, including employee recruitment, selection, placement, retention, total compensation, training, development and performance management.
-Courses are taught by industry professionals, so students are able to combine theory with the valuable wisdom and experience that their instructors have developed throughout their careers.
+Each core class within this bachelor of human resources management degree program prepares you to handle a different aspect of human resources management, including employee recruitment, selection, placement, retention, total compensation, training, development and performance management.
+Courses are taught by industry professionals, so you can combine theory with the valuable wisdom and experience that your instructors have developed throughout their careers.

-The degree program aims to give students a holistic, wide-scale picture of how human resources impacts organizations on the macro level, and also to teach how to manage smaller, more specific facets of human resources.
+The human resources degree program aims to give you a holistic picture of how human resources impacts organizations on the macro level and to teach how to manage smaller, more specific facets of human resources.
 Focus areas within the program include project management, organizational behavior, business communications and employee relations.

 Graduates of the program are prepared for positions in talent and human management across many fields and industries, including job titles such as:

-Students with a passion for people can find their purpose through a degree in HR.
-Those with strong skills in communication, leadership and motivation can use the human resources Bachelor of Science degree from GCU to turn these natural abilities into a rewarding and fulfilling career
+Students with a passion for people can find their purpose through a human resources degree.
+Those with strong skills in communication, leadership and motivation can use the human resources Bachelor of Science degree from GCU to turn these natural abilities into a rewarding and fulfilling career.